-This is the best low carb deep dish pizza I have ever eaten.
-I guarantee even your friends who don’t do low carb will love this pizza, especially if they like the thicker crust Chicago style pizza.
+This is the best low-carb gluten-free deep dish pizza I have ever eaten.
+I guarantee even your friends who don't do low carb will love this pizza, especially if they like the thicker crust Chicago style pizza.

-The crust is definitely better than any of the many gluten free pizza crusts that I’ve tasted.
-But, if you don’t like the thicker pan style, you may want to check out the Fat Head Pizza Crust over at Wholesome Yum!
+The crust is definitely better than any of the many gluten free pizza crusts that I've tasted.
+But, if you don't like the thicker pan style, you may want to check out my almond flour pizza crust which is thinner.

 - 8 ounces sugar free pizza sauce

 - ½ teaspoon dried oregano

 - 1 ¼ cup grated mozzarella cheese I used 140g of Kraft 2%

 - Preheat oven to 400°F and lightly grease a 12 inch cast iron pan (a regular oven-proof pan will also work) with olive oil.

 - In a large bowl, whisk together almond flour, coconut flour, baking powder, garlic powder, salt, and xanthan gum (if using).